How do I book a Mental Health appointment?

 • Applying for Disabled Student Allowance (DSAs)

-• Recommending the most appropriate ongoing support for you, which may include: follow-up meetings with the Mental Wellbeing Adviser; Mental Wellbeing Mentoring (if in receipt of DSAs); support and/or treatment from your GP/Doctor; counselling or workshop attendance through the University Counselling Service ; access to Statutory Mental Health Services.
+• Recommending the most appropriate ongoing support for you, which may include: follow-up meetings with the Mental Health Adviser; Mental Health Mentoring (if in receipt of DSAs); support and/or treatment from your GP/Doctor; counselling or workshop attendance through the University Counselling Service ; access to Statutory Mental Health Services.

 You may be asked to complete a brief questionnaire about your mental health and we will explain our procedures and our confidentiality code.

-What is Available through the Mental Wellbeing Service?
+What is Available through the Mental Health Service?

-What if I just have a short query or I’m not sure if I need Mental Wellbeing or Counselling?
+What if I just have a short query or I’m not sure if I need Mental Health or Counselling?